RedisGears/RedisGears/docs/miss_event.md

 In order to improve the client experience, RedisGears 1.2 introduce a new argument to [`KeysReader`](readers.md#keysreader) called `commands`.
 It allows you to specify a list of commands on which to fire events.
 When the `commands` argument is used, RedisGears will only fire the events on those commands and will link the client executing the command with the executions that were triggered.
 The client that executed the command will not get the reply until all the executions that were triggered as a result of the command finish.
 In addition, RedisGears allows you to override the command reply using the [`override_reply`](runtime.md#override_reply) function.

-With these capabilities, you can change the example to give a much better user experience:
+With these capabilities, you can change the example to give a better user experience:

 ```python